act-rules/act-rules.github.io/_rules/heading-name-does-not-only-contain-spaces-ffd0e9.md

 #### Failed Example 9

-`h2` element has an image as content, but it is marked as decorative and as such not relevant for the accessible name computation.
+`h2` element has an image and a space as content, but the image is marked as decorative and as such not relevant for the accessible name computation, which gives an accessible name that is only whitespace.

 ```html
 <h2><img src="#" alt=""> </h2>